oci-quickstart/oke-cockroachdb/README.md

-# oke-quickstart-cockroachdb
+# oke-cockroachdb
 This is a walkthrough of setting [CockroachDB](https://github.com/cockroachdb/cockroach) up on [Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE)](https://cloud.oracle.com/containers/kubernetes-engine).
 It is developed jointly by Oracle and Cockroach Labs.
-For instructions on how to use this material and details on getting support from the vendor that maintains this material, please contact them directly.

 ## Prerequisites
 First you're going to need to setup an Oracle Cloud account, your environmental variables, an OKE cluster and your kubectl.
 It sounds like a lot, but there's a nice walkthrough [here](https://github.com/oracle/oke-quickstart-prerequisites) that should help.